vijaynarayanan-it/blog/content/posts/kubernetes/05 How to Install Authentik in Kubernetes for Application Security.md

 ---
 date: 2025-07-06
 draft: false
-title: 'How To Install Authentik In Kubernetes To Secure Applications'
+title: 'How to Install Authentik in Kubernetes for Application Security'
-slug: 'how-to-install-authentik-in-kubernetes-to-secure-applications'
+slug: 'install-authentik-kubernetes'
 tags: [☸️ kubernetes, 🌐 cloudflare, 🔐 authentik, 🛠️ traefik]
 ---